kimmyd70/drf-api/README.md

-### PR for this file: https://github.com/kimmyd70/django_models/pull/1
+### PR for this file: https://github.com/kimmyd70/drf-api/pull/1

-This is Lab 27 of 401-Python (seattle-py-401n2)
+This is Lab 31 of 401-Python (seattle-py-401n2)

 Developers: Kim Damalas

-Date: 5 March 2021
+Date: 17 March 2021
 ____________________

 ### Feature Tasks

-1. Create `snack_tracker_project` in Django with 2 pages: snack list and snack details

-2. Create views/urls/templates as needed

-3. Details page should include snack name, purchaser, and description

-4. Should be built the “Django way” aka match the structure of in-class demo
+1. Rebuild a custom version of Blog API demo project from scratch.

+2. Replace Blog and Post with your own application and model -- `animals` and `Animal`

+3. Your model must have at least as many fields as demo’s model -- `added_by`, `name`, `description`, `category`, `created_at`, `updated_at`

+4. Your model must have one field that is a foreign key to user -- `added_by`

+NOTE: You are not required to build any templates for this lab.

 __________________